toddknutson/software_tips/rmarkdown/readme.md

-## Launch the PBS job
+## Launch the SLURM job

-Finally, to create the output files (see examples), run the PBS job.
+Finally, to create the output files (see examples), run the SLURM job.

 ```
-qsub report.pbs
+sbatch report.slurm

 # Or run it on the command line:
-# bash report.pbs
+# bash report.slurm
 ```